-Unlike in America, there is little debate between pro-gun control and pro-gun ownership lobbies in the UK.
-There is general public consensus against ownership of handguns, which is enforced under strict legislation.
-Guns for sport are more readily accepted, but are controlled by a strict licensing regime.
+Unlike in America, there is little debate between gun control and gun rights groups in the UK.
+There is a general public consensus against ownership of handguns, which is enforced under strict legislation.
+The ownership of guns for sport is more readily accepted, but these are controlled by a strict licensing regime.

-Despite these strong sentiments, the UK has not averted gun crime by any means.
+However the UK has not averted mass gun crime incidents, by any means:

-Fourteen years after Dunblane, the mass killings in Cumbria carried out by another lone gunman, taxi driver Derrick Bird, once again provoked shock, horror and disbelief across the UK.
-Twelve people were shot dead on 2nd June, 2010, before the perpetrator, another licensed gun owner, turned the gun on himself.
-The Home Secretary acknowledged that the shootings would prompt further debate on Britain's gun laws.
+* Fourteen years after Dunblane, another incident of mass killings was carried out by another lone gunman, taxi driver Derrick Bird in Cumbria.
+This once again provoked shock, horror and disbelief across the UK.
+Twelve people were shot dead on 2nd June, 2010, before the perpetrator turned the gun on himself.
+The Home Secretary acknowledged that the shootings would prompt further debate on gun law in Britain.

 Despite the handguns ban imposed under the 1997 Firearms Amendment, research carried out following the implementation of the Act saw a 40 per cent increase in the number of gun crime incidents in the UK.

 The Violent Crime Reduction Act 2006 increased gun restrictions on the use, possession, sale and manufacture of both airguns and imitation firearms.

 While the number of homicides from gun crime remained largely static for over a decade, 2007 proved a decisive year for this issue.
 A wave of gang related incidents were committed by teenagers against other teenagers, with some high profile cases ending in fatalities.
 London, Manchester and Nottingham were most notably affected.